-How to transport goods commercially if you’re driving from the UK to or through Europe.
+How to transport goods commercially if you’re driving from the UK to any international destination.

 You’ll need to complete extra tasks if you’re exporting your own goods.